 Study: Sleepy residents make more surgical mistakes

-Posted on behalf of The Bell Law Firm, PLLC on May 28, 2012 in Medical Malpractice
+Posted on behalf of Stewart Bell, PLLC on May 28, 2012 in Medical Malpractice

 This will not likely come as a surprise to anyone, but a new study conducted at two East Coast hospitals confirms that surgical residents who do not get enough sleep are more likely to make mistakes in the operating room.
 While the study was relatively small and the increased number of surgical errors was a statistically based prediction (as opposed to a figure derived from actual incidents) -- there is every reason to believe that numerous patient injuries and deaths can be at least partially attributed to medical malpractice caused by overtired surgeons and residents each year.

 Unfortunately, this is a pervasive problem in the medical community and affects the quality of care West Virginia patients receive as well.

 The 2010-2011study took place at two Boston-area hospitals and involved 27 orthopedic surgical residents.
 Researchers asked participants various questions about sleep habits, exercise, alcohol use, drug use and prescription use prior to the study, while participants kept sleep logs, work logs and wore special "wristwatches" that gauged their activity levels throughout the day.